List of CPAP Machines Made and Recalled by Philips (2023)

 How Many Philips CPAP Machines Are Part of the Recall?

+The Philips CPAP recall began on June 14th, 2021, and has led to a staggering 15,357,775 units being recalled worldwide.
 Of the recalled units, 10,307,186 were from the United States, while Philips sold the remaining 5,039,748 products to outside its United States customers.

 The recall was categorized as Class 1, the most significant stain on Philips’ corporate image.
 As of this article, the recall is open, but the Dorma 400 series is discontinued, and the other products might not survive the bad press.
 There have even been talks speculating on a possible bankruptcy.